istio/istio.io/content/docs/examples/ha-demo/index.md

 ## Cleanup

-When you're finished experimenting with the Bookinfo sample, uninstall and clean it up using the following instructions corresponding to your Istio runtime environment.
+When you're finished experimenting with the HA-Demo, uninstall and clean it up using the following instructions corresponding to your Istio runtime environment.

 1. Stop background process restarting the pods

     {{< text bash >}}
     $ ps | grep -v grep | grep "restart-continuously" | awk '{print $1}' | xargs kill
     {{< /text >}}